 Making Tax Digital

-HMRC are introducing making tax digital for Income Tax Self Assessment (ITSA) from April 2024.
+HMRC are introducing making tax digital for Income Tax Self-Assessment (ITSA) from April 2024.
 It means that the self-assessment tax return will be submitted using third-party software.

 Cash Basis Accounting Summary